jxcodes/yellicode-java-extension/docs/api.md

 * options: [MethodOptions](#method-options)

    An optional MethodOptions object.
-### CSharpWriter.writeNamespaceBlock(definition, contents) : this
+### JavaWriter.writeNamespaceBlock(definition, contents) : this
 Writes an indented block of code, wrapped in a namespace declaration and opening and closing brackets.
 Writes an indented block of code, wrapped in a namespace declaration and opening and closing brackets.
 * definition: [NamespaceDefinition](#namespace-definition)

    The namespace definition.
 Not that an XML doc summary is not supported.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the namespace contents.
-### CSharpWriter.writeNamespaceBlock(pack, contents, options) : this
+### JavaWriter.writeNamespaceBlock(pack, contents, options) : this
 Writes an indented block of code, wrapped in a namespace declaration and opening and closing brackets.
 Writes an indented block of code, wrapped in a namespace declaration and opening and closing brackets.
 * pack: Package

    A package or model that represents the namespace.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the namespace contents.
 * options: [NamespaceOptions](#namespace-options)

    An optional NamespaceOptions object.
-### CSharpWriter.writePropertyBlock(property, getterContents, setterContents) : this
+### JavaWriter.writePropertyBlock(property, getterContents, setterContents) : this
 Writes a property code block using optional callback functions for writing the getter and setter contents.
 Writes a property code block using optional callback functions for writing the getter and setter contents.
 * property: [PropertyDefinition](#property-definition)